mwafrika/Bolg_App_Zuri_Training_Django/README.md

 https://blogpost-production.herokuapp.com/

+## Login as Admin
 ### Username = admin
 ### The password = josmwafrika789

+### Now to access the admin page after you login as admin visit : https://blogpost-production.herokuapp.com/admin/

+## Login as a user :
+### first create an account then use the credentials to be logged in.

 * In case the user forget his password he can still reset it and set a new password if he is registered in the system and the email is sent in the inbox to reset the password.
 * After the user is logged in to the system he/she should see the home page with some post.